 Site imagery is the foundation of construction documentation, which is why it was the first stop on OpenSpace’s product roadmap.
 We’ve seen strong demand for our automated photo documentation product: our customers have captured well over one billion square feet of active construction projects to date.
 We focused on speed and simplicity, and backed by the best tech in the industry, we feel confident that our tools are the most accurate, fastest, and simplest out there.

 At the beginning of this year, we announced the next phase of our product offerings, where we’re using AI-powered analytics tools to turn all those images into deeper project intelligence.
-With OpenSpace ClearSight, we offer tools like 3D Scan and Progress Tracking, and we’re excited to use this latest funding to further develop ClearSight capabilities.
+With OpenSpace Track, we offer 3D scanning and automated progress tracking capabilities to our customers, and we’re excited to use this latest funding to further develop OpenSpace Track capabilities.
 We believe that builders, empowered with data-backed analytics, will be able to make more informed site decisions to increase efficiency, decrease costs, promote worker safety, and achieve other goals.

 Thank you to our customers for entrusting us to help document and manage your job sites, and for providing feedback along the way that’s helped us design the best product possible.
 We’re also so grateful to our team and investors for their hard work to make our vision for a better future in construction and real estate a reality.
 During this pivotal moment, we’re working hard to better serve builders around the world with our technology.
 And if you share our passion for leveraging cutting-edge tech to improve construction, we’re hiring!